Campbell University: Buies Creek Academy (1887–1926)

 According to J. Winston Pearce, "The evening of September 26, 1923, was a significant date for the life of the school."
 That evening D. Rich – treasurer of the R.J.
-Reynolds Tobacco Company – spent the night in the home of Dr. and Mrs. Campbell, and that morning they asked how he had slept.
+Reynolds Tobacco Company – spent the night in the Campbell home and that morning they asked how he had slept.
 He replied, "I slept very little," He continued, "No, I did not sleep well.
 Jesus and I talked together most of the night, and Jesus told me 'Buies Creek must live.'"
 Rich died the following year and left one eighth of his estate to the academy.
 He also provided $60,000 for the construction of Carrie Rich Memorial Library in honor of his first wife, as well as the first brick gymnasium and the D. Rich Memorial Building, completed in 1926.
-These new facilities, as well as competition from the new high schools that were being completed across the state in the 1920s, provided incentives for the Academy to become a junior college.
+These new facilities, as well as competition from the new high schools that were being completed across the state in the 1920s, provided incentives for the academy to become a junior college.

 At the annual Baptist State Convention Meeting in Wilmington in 1925, J.A.
-Campbell sold his interest in the Academy (appraised at $56,000) to the Baptist State Convention of North Carolina for $28,000; the school was then valued at more than $500,000.
+Campbell sold his interest in the academy (appraised at $56,000) to the Baptist State Convention of North Carolina for $28,000; the school was then valued at more than $500,000.
 The Board of Education of the Baptist State Convention recommended unanimously that Buies Creek Academy become a junior college, beginning with the 1927–28 academic session.

 At that meeting, the Reverend A. C. Hamby made the motion to change the name from Buies Creek Academy to Campbell College, in honor of its founder.
 Dean D. B. Bryan of Wake Forest College approved of the name change, and Wake Forest College bestowed on J.A.
 Campbell the honorary Doctor of Divinity degree in 1926.

 J.A.
 Campbell died at the age of 72 in 1934.
-At Campbell's funeral, Dr. Charles E. Maddry of the Foreign Mission Board of the Southern Baptist Convention proclaimed, "Dr. Campbell was a great servant of God because he early had a divine experience of the saving power of Christ.
-Because of [Campbell's] great love for others, he literally wore himself out serving them, giving poor boys and girls the chance of an education ...
+At Campbell's funeral, Charles E. Maddry of the Foreign Mission Board of the Southern Baptist Convention proclaimed, "Dr. Campbell was a great servant of God because he early had a divine experience of the saving power of Christ.
+Because of [Campbell's] great love for others, he literally wore himself out serving them, giving poor boys and girls the chance of an education. ...
 He always saw a future of service in his boys and girls."